-For years now those of us watching our weight, managing our cholesterol levels or eating for a healthy heart have opted for the low-fat option.
-But are these low-fat foods really as good for us as we originally thought?
-Nutritionist Kerry Torrens investigates...
+For years, low-fat food was been seen as the right choice for those watching their weight, managing cholesterol levels or eating for a healthy heart.
+But are they as good for us as we originally thought?

 Take a walk down any aisle in your local supermarket and you'll see fat-free desserts, low-fat biscuits and calorie-counted ready meals.
 But while our shopping baskets are full to bursting with these guilt-free foods our waist-lines keep getting bigger.

 Since the 1980s there's been a boom in low-fat products as the message got out that to improve our health, especially heart health, we needed to reduce the amount of saturated fat in our diets.
 This means cutting back on full-fat dairy foods, red meat and certain processed foods.
 It's true that fat supplies more than twice the calories per gram of carbohydrates, and saturated fat is the type of fat believed to be primarily responsible for clogging our arteries and increasing cholesterol levels.
 But, as we came to terms with this unpalatable fact, the food industry got to work replacing the animal fats in their products with unsaturated vegetable oils.
 Some of the changes they had to make included altering the structure of the vegetable oil so it could be used in the place of solid fats.
 To do this the food producers used a process called hydrogenation which created a solid or semi-solid fat thought to be more appropriate for their food processing needs.